 In addition to the assignments, there will a midterm and a final:

-No Final Alternatives: For a variety of reasons (including university policy), we generally do not provide alternate offerings for the final exam.
-Please make sure that you can attend the final exam at the specified time before enrolling in the class.
-Typically, you will not be able to make the final if you are taking another class at the same time as CS109.
+For a variety of reasons (including university policy), there will be no alternate time for the final exam.
+Please make sure that you can attend the final exam at the specified time before enrolling in the class -- Typically you will not be able to make the final if you are taking another class at the same time as CS109.
 If you cannot make the final exam, you should plan on taking CS109 in a different quarter.
-If you have a particularly compelling reason for missing the exam, and you contact us the first week of the term, we will look into making an exception to this generally hard set rule.
-If you start the course and for some reason you can't take the exam, we will offer you an incomplete and you can take the final with a future offering of CS109.
+If you can't take the exam, we will offer you an incomplete and you can take the final with a future offering of CS109.

 Extra Credit Challege

-This quarter CS109 will hold an extra credit challege, where students apply the principles in this class to explore a topic of their own choice.
+CS109 has traditionally held an extra credit challege, where students apply the principles in this class to explore a topic of their own choice.
 Participation in the contest is completely optional and prizes involve extra credit to your final course grade.
 More details about the contest to be posted midway through the quarter.

 III.
 Course Resources